 The Opinion will now serve as a basis for the European Commission to adopt concrete regulatory proposals later in the year.
-In parallel to this, the Agency assisted the European Commission in the drafting of a revision of the EASA Basic Regulation, to allow EASA to regulate drones in all weight classes (eliminating the 150 kg threshold, below which the EU is currently not allowed to regulate, leaving this to the national authorities).
+In parallel to this, the Agency assisted the European Commission with the draft revision of the EASA Basic Regulation.
+It would allow the Agency to regulate drones in all weight classes, eliminating the 150 kg threshold, below which the EU is currently not allowed to regulate.
 The Revision of EASA’s Basic Regulation is part of the more general “Aviation Package” that was presented by the EU Commission in December 2015.
 The proposal was submitted to the EU Parliament and Council for a formal co-decision process.
-Since then, both Institutions made significant progress on drafting their respective amendments to the Commission proposal, incl. on the drone-related parts.
-In November 2016, the Parliament Transport Committee adopted its position on the revised EASA Basic Regulation, with the articles on unmanned aircraft presenting an improvement compared to the original Commission proposal.
-In the beginning of 2016 the draft legislation entered the trilogue phase between the Council, Parliament and the Commission.
-The trilogue phase proved challenging in the course of 2017, and the Estonian Presidency of the Council is hoped to make a good progress on the file.

 In the past, the EU Parliament’s Transport Committee has also drafted an own initiative report on RPAS.
 The so–called ‘Foster report' was approved in October 2015, along with a resolution for Safe use of remotely piloted aircraft systems (RPAS) in the field of civil aviation.